pavenvivek/BinSimStack-RAID-2025/README.md

 python3 eval_cmb.py
 ```

 Note: Set the weights for different models (refer to the paper) inside utils_top_stat.py (line 283 to 285).
-Also, we have given the sample db files for OpenSSL and Flatten that contain the output of running the above commands inside db_files.tar.xz.
+Also, we have given the sample db files that contain the output of running the above commands for library "OpenSSL" and transformation "Flatten" inside db_files.tar.xz.

 ## Sample output for OpenSSL and Flatten